How To Approach Time Management With Attention-Deficit Hyperactivity Disorder

 There are many reasons why you might be prone to procrastination

-Everyday procrastination refers to putting off tasks, decisions, or activities until later without a good reason.
-Delaying something due to an emergency is different from putting off working on a paper because of negative moods.
-It's also procrastination if you do something less important, such as cleaning your room, while avoiding a more urgent and important matter, like writing a report.
+Procrastination refers to putting off tasks, decisions, or activities until later without a pragmatic reason.
+Delaying something due to an emergency is therefore different to putting off working on a paper because something else sounds more appealing.
+It is likely procrastination if you do something less important while avoiding a more urgent and important matter.

-Procrastination is an extremely common complaint among those with ADHD because of the nature of the disorder.
-The core symptoms of ADHD include changes in executive functioning, including poor time management, forgetfulness, and a lack of focus, each of which can make procrastination more likely.
-People with ADHD may have inattention symptoms and difficulty sustaining their motivation to complete a simple or challenging task or even get started at all.
+Procrastination is an extremely common complaint among those with ADHD.
+The core symptoms of ADHD include changes in executive functioning like poor time management, forgetfulness, and a lack of focus, each of which can make procrastination more difficult to counteract.
+People with attention-deficit/hyperactivity disorder may have inattention and difficulty sustaining their motivation to complete a task—or even get started at all.
 They can often procrastinate without even realizing it.

-Since the brain is wired differently in those who are neurodivergent, people with ADHD often experience impairment in executive function.
-This includes the ability to persist with a task even if it's boring or tedious to reach a goal.
-If you have ADHD, you may find yourself practicing task avoidance whenever you can and seeking out high-stimulation or urgent activities.
+Since the brain is wired differently in people with ADHD, children and adults with ADHD often experience impairment in executive function.
+This includes the ability to persist with a task even if it's boring or tedious in order to reach a goal.
+They may find themselves practicing task avoidance whenever they can and seeking out high-stimulation or urgent activities over low-stimulation, low-stakes ones.

 After a while, procrastination can become a difficult habit to break.
-Experiencing a loss of self control over one’s habits can cause a substantial amount of anxiety and other negative consequences, including low self esteem.
-This can have various effects on their lives; for example, academic procrastination will likely affect elementary school students, undergraduate students, and college students differently.
+Experiencing a loss of self-control over one’s habits can cause a substantial amount of anxiety and other negative consequences, including low self-esteem.
+This can have various effects depending on the stage of life someone is in.
+For example, academic procrastination will likely affect elementary school students, undergraduate students, and college students somewhat differently.

 Getty/Vadym Pastuk